igrishaev/pg2/README.md

 accepts an arbitrary HoneySQL map and performs either `Query` or `Execute` request to the server.

-Pay attention that, when using `query`, the HoneySQL map cannot have parameters.
+Pay attention that, when using `query`, a HoneySQL map cannot have parameters.
 This is a limitation of the `Query` command.
 The following query will lead to an error response from the server: